 STATE OF LOUISIANA

 VERSUS

 ABDELLAH KARIM

-NO. 19-KA-132
+NO. 19-KA-133

 FIFTH CIRCUIT

 COURT OF APPEAL

 STATE OF LOUISIANA

-ON APPEAL FROM THE TWENTY-FOURTH JUDICIAL DISTRICT COURT PARISH OF JEFFERSON, STATE OF LOUISIANA NO. 18-1986, DIVISION "I" HONORABLE NANCY A. MILLER, JUDGE PRESIDING
+ON APPEAL FROM THE TWENTY-FOURTH JUDICIAL DISTRICT COURT PARISH OF JEFFERSON, STATE OF LOUISIANA NO. 18-2750, DIVISION "I" HONORABLE NANCY A. MILLER, JUDGE PRESIDING

 September 09, 2020

 STEPHEN J. WINDHORST JUDGE

 Panel composed of Judges Fredericka Homberg Wicker, Robert A. Chaisson, and Stephen J. Windhorst

 CONVICTION AND SENTENCE AFFIRMED SJW

 RAC

 WICKER, J., CONCURS IN PART, DISSENTS IN PART FHW COUNSEL FOR PLAINTIFF/APPELLEE, STATE OF LOUISIANA Honorable Paul D. Connick, Jr. Terry M. Boudreaux Gail D. Schlosser Joshua K. Vanderhooft

 COUNSEL FOR DEFENDANT/APPELLANT, ABDELLAH KARIM Katherine M. Franks

 WINDHORST, J.

 In this out-of-time appeal, defendant, Abdellah Karim, seeks review of his unconditional guilty plea and sentence.
-For the reasons stated herein, we affirm defendant's conviction and sentence.

-PROCEDURAL HISTORY

-On May 14, 2018, the Jefferson Parish District Attorney filed a bill of information charging defendant, Abdellah Karim, "a/k/a Karim Abdellah," with possession with intent to distribute cocaine weighing less than twenty-eight grams in violation of La.
+For the following reasons, we affirm defendant's conviction and sentence.
+PROCEDURAL HISTORY On May 14, 2018, the Jefferson Parish District Attorney filed a bill of information charging defendant, Abdellah Karim, "a/k/a Karim Abdellah," with possession of marijuana weighing fourteen grams or less in violation of La.
 R.S.
-40:967 A.1 On May 15, 2018, defendant pled not guilty.2

-On June 18, 2018, defendant entered an unconditional guilty plea to possession with intent to distribute cocaine weighing less than twenty-eight grams and was sentenced to five years at hard labor, sentence suspended, and placed on thirty-six months active probation.3 His sentence was ordered to run concurrently with the sentences imposed in district court case numbers 17-900 and 18-2750.4 Defendant was ordered to report to probation upon release.

-On December 28, 2018, defendant wrote a pro se letter to the Jefferson Parish Clerk of Court requesting legal advice from the Clerk of Court on the procedure and process of how to vacate his conviction under Padilla v.
-Kentucky,5 and for the appointment of an attorney to help him with the process.
-Defendant stated that he

-1 The State amended the bill of information to amend defendant's name, but did not include the date amended.
+40:966 C.1 On May 15, 2018, defendant pled not guilty.2 On June 18, 2018, defendant entered an unconditional guilty plea to possession of marijuana weighing fourteen grams or less and was sentenced to fifteen days in the Jefferson Parish Correctional Center.3 His sentence was ordered to run concurrently with the sentences imposed in district court case numbers 17-900 and 18-1986.4 On December 28, 2018, defendant wrote a pro se letter to the Jefferson Parish Clerk of Court requesting legal advice from the Clerk of Court on the procedure and process of how to vacate his conviction under Padilla v.
+Kentucky,5 and for the 1 The State amended the bill of information to amend defendant's name, but did not include the date amended.
 2 The record is unclear as to whether defendant was arraigned before or after the bill was amended.
 The purpose of an arraignment is to inform the defendant of the substance of the crime he is charged with.
 La.
-C.Cr.P. art.
+C.Cr.P art.
 551. A rearraignment is only required after amendment of a bill of information if the substance of the charge is changed.
 State v.
 Willie, 17-252 (La.
 App.
 5 Cir.
 12/20/17), 235 So.3d 1339, 1353.
-Here, rearraignment of defendant on the amended bill was unnecessary as it did not alter the substance of the charge against defendant.

-3 Defendant was also ordered to pay court costs, fees, fines and to perform community service.
+Here, rearraignment of defendant on the amended bill was unnecessary because it did not alter the substance of the charge against defendant.
+3 Defendant was also ordered to pay fees within ninety days.

-4 On June 18, 2018, as part of defendant's plea agreement (1) defendant also pled guilty and was sentenced in district court case number 18-2750, which is appeal number 19-KA-133; (2) defendant further pled guilty and was sentenced in district court case number 17-900, which defendant did not appeal; and (3) the State dismissed defendant's district court case number 17-901.
+4 On June 18, 2018, as part of defendant's plea agreement (1) defendant also pled guilty and was sentenced in district court case number 18-1986, which is appeal number 19-KA-132; (2) defendant further pled guilty and was sentenced in district court case number 17-900, which defendant did not appeal; and (3) the State dismissed defendant's district court case number 17-0901.
 5 559 U.S. 356, 130 S.Ct.
-1473, 176 L.Ed.2d 284 (2010)
+1473, 176 L.Ed.2d 284 (2010).